 Using a developmental approach, students from Years 7 to 12 may be involved with community groups such as:

 - BCC Assist (cooking meals to help those in need);

 - St Patrick’s Christmas Lunch;

 - and St Patrick’s Christmas Fair.

-In 2021, BCC formed new partnerships with Volunteer South West and Milligan.
+BCC has formed partnerships with Volunteer South West and Milligan.
 These are ‘not-for-profit’ organisations that offer opportunities for volunteering in your local community.

 Our CSL program launches annually on Ash Wednesday.
 This facilitates opportunities to serve others during Lent.